 What is Rbate?

-There are plenty of services that can help you find someone who can sell you a particular product at a good price, but first you have to work out which product would be best for you.
+There are plenty of services that can help you find someone who can sell you a particular product at a good price , but first you have to work out which product would be best for you.

 Rbate aims to make comparison shopping less frustrating and time consuming by making it easier to find articles, clips, websites, and experts that can provide you with product information, product reviews & recommendations, product demonstrations & try-outs, and even services that can save you time by evaluating, choosing, buying, and delivering the most suitable product.

-You can find these media and services by using Rbate's search engine, dedicated to such purchasing help.
+You can find these media and services using Rbate's search engine, dedicated to such purchasing help.
 A separate product search engine allows you to keep up-to-date with new products in the product categories that interest you.
 Rmarks allow you to keep a record of your product research and favourite sources of purchasing help.

 The net effect is that the help you get will often be free.
 Money that product makers now spend on advertising instead funds better information for prospective purchasers, and better feedback from purchasers to makers.